Special Favorites Challenge

 * No part of the model should extend past the edge of the base

-* Maximum vertical dimension = none, but the model must stand on its own
+* No maximum vertical dimension, but the model must stand on its own

 * This is a display – so, no backdrop

-* The display may be electrically powered, 18-volt maximum from
+* The display may be electrically powered, with 18-volt maximum from

 batteries or 110V wall-wart